Redawt/f4-frost-guide/README.md

-# Below Zero - A Fallout FROST modding guide
+# Below Zero - A Fallout FROST modding guide (deprecated)

 ##  Description
-This is a Jekyll-based website which serves as a guide for installing the FROST Survival Simulator mod, as well as details about compatabilities, load order structure and good modding practices.
+This project *was* a Jekyll-based website which served as a guide for installing the FROST Survival Simulator mod, as well as details about compatabilities, load order structure and good modding practices.

-## A note about the structure
-Due to the organic growth of this project, the files and folders are not ideally structured.
-I am too busy to fix this at the moment.

-## License
-This projected is MIT licensed.
+The structure of this website grew in a non-ideal way in the past years, and the Jekyll theme used for the website had a security vulnerability.
+For these reasons, the project has been remade from scratch and can now be found [here](https://github.com/Redawt/BelowZeroGuide) instead.